 2 With the gas plug removed, pull back the operating rod and lock the bolt open.
 This retracts the operating rod piston and allows us access to the inside of the gas cylinder.
 Take a .45 Caliber bore brush and wrap a patch around it.
 Apply solvent to the patch until saturated.
 Scrub the inside of the gas cylinder with the brush/patch several times.
 Flip the patch and repeat.
 Continue until all the powder fouling has been removed.

-The gas piston and the last 1" of the gas cylinder that is not accessible does not require frequent cleaning.
-These area's can be cleaned during the yearly maintenance cycle.
-The power stroke occurs in the first half inch to inch of the gas cylinder closest to the gas plug.
-During the power stroke Gas blows past the piston and exits out the rear of the gas cylinder.
+The gas piston and the last 1″ of the gas cylinder that is not accessible do not require frequent cleaning.
+These areas can be cleaned during the yearly maintenance cycle.
+The power stroke occurs in the first half-inch to an inch of the gas cylinder closest to the gas plug.
+During the power stroke, Gas blows past the piston and exits out the rear of the gas cylinder.

 This salt doesn’t come from the gunpowder in the ammunition.
 Rather, it comes from the primer.
 The salt is the result of potassium chlorate (The priming agent) decomposing into KCL (Potassium chloride) a salt.
 As a general rule ammunition made after 1954 will not be corrosive.
 There are exceptions, of course.

 So how does this salt cause rust in my rifle?
 KCL by itself does not cause rust.
 It’s hygroscopic; meaning it takes up water and holds it.
 That water reacts with the steel(iron) producing a very small electrical current that breaks the water into hydrogen and oxygen.
 The free oxygen goes after the iron-producing rust.
 The KCL adds more ions to the solution which increases the current flow and the rusting process.